Chard Junction railway station: Proposed reopening

 There are proposals to re-open Chard Junction as part of a Chard town regeneration scheme; this has the support of Mayor Martin Wale, and both the current MP for Yeovil Marcus Fysh, and the former MP David Laws.

 Whilst the station has been unused since 1966, the site has been subject to protection in planning terms from redevelopment that would preclude the station being reopened for passenger and as a possible freight terminal.
 In 2010 the site was sold by the former British Railways Board and offered to Somerset County Council who declined to buy it as they thought it would cost too much money to re-open it.
 Based solely upon this statement the local planning authority, South Somerset District Council, are currently stating that they will no longer protect the site in planning terms from redevelopment.
 In January 2012 a planning application for a concrete batching facility was lodged by Darch and Sons, currently this application is being deliberated by South Somerset District Council and as a result a campaign group has been set up to try and protect the station site from development and to get the planning protection reinstated.
 Supporters of the campaign include David Laws MP, county and district councillors and the local newspaper the Chard and Ilminster News.
 The support group has accused the local planning authority and county council of "following in the footsteps of Beeching".

 Following the government's support for expanding the railway network it has been proposed that Chard Junction could reopen.

 In January 2018, Devon County Council agreed to re-examine the proposals to reopen the station.

 In May 2018, a transport strategy recommended the reopening of the station to passengers.

+In June 2022, local councilor Connor Payne launched a new campaign to re-open the station, proposing the site re-open as 'Chard Parkway' and serve a similar purpose to stations such as Bristol Parkway and Tiverton Parkway.

+In July 2022, Somerset Council announced it had "no firm plans" to re-open the station.
+The Council stated it would cost £60,000 just to investigate a possible reopening.
+Tatworth & Forton Parish Council voted against supporting the campaign.

+In July 2023, Councilor Payne announced that local businesses were ready to fund the £23,000 needed to develop a business case for the proposed station.
+In August, Network Rail agreed to assess the feasibility of trains stopping at the new station, undertaking a timetable study.

+In September 2023, Thorncombe Parish Council and Upper Marshwood Parish Council announced their support for the campaign.